Emerald Tree Skink (Lamprolepis smaragdina)

 Humidity should be measured by at least one digital probe hygrometer with the probe placed in the middle of the enclosure.
 Note that low humidity levels can cause health problems for your pet, but so can insufficient ventilation.

 To raise the humidity in your emerald tree skinks’ enclosure (and provide an extra source of drinking water), use a pump-style pressure sprayer to wet down the enclosure every morning and evening, preferably when it’s dark.
 If needed, you may mist again (lightly) in the mid-afternoon.
 Installing an automatic misting system like MistKing is strongly recommended, as it makes misting such a large enclosure much less of an inconvenience.

-If you live in an area with a dry climate, it may be beneficial to install a cool mist humidifier or fogger such as the Evergreen Reptile Humidifier to help with creating a high-humidity environment at night.
+If you live in an area with a dry climate, it may be beneficial to install a cool mist humidifier or fogger such as the Leap Habitats Programmable Fogging system to help with creating a high-humidity environment at night.
 Program it to turn on and off for a few hours prior to “sunrise”.
 Humidifiers, foggers, and misters must be used with distilled water and periodically disinfected to prevent illness.
 Never use a humidifier or fogger during the day, as this increases the potential for illness.